Probate Cash Advance

-In order to qualify for a probate cash advance, we ask that you’re an heir to an estate currently going through probate and that you will be receiving at least $17,000 when the estate closes.
+In order to qualify for probate funding, all we ask is that you’re an heir to an estate currently going through probate and that you will be receiving at least $17,000 when the estate closes.
 As long as that’s the case, we can usually send you a portion of your inheritance right away.
-In return, you assign a set dollar amount to our company and we wait for the probate estate to close.
+In return, you assign a set dollar amount to our company, and we wait for the probate estate to close.
 We even offer significant rebates if we are paid back earlier than originally planned.

 Apply Now For Your Free Quote

 Simply put, probate is a court-supervised process that oversees the transfer of an individual’s assets (i.e., their “estate”) after death.
 Probate is a complex, tedious and time-consuming process that is riddled with delays.
 Heirs almost always underestimate the amount of time it will take for them to receive their inheritance from an estate in probate.
 On top of the delays, there is often a lack of clarity on how the process works.

 As an heir, there are some facts that you should immediately understand regarding your role in the probate and inheritance process.
 First, contrary to popular belief, the attorney handling the probate estate represents only the personal representative (PR) — or the executor, executrix or administrator of the estate.
 The estate attorney does NOT represent all other heirs to the estate.
 Because of this, the attorney is under no obligation to take or return any phone calls or provide general information or legal advice to heirs other than the PR.

 Second, the probate process goes through a number of drawn-out steps, in most cases, before distributing a penny to the rightful heirs.
 There are numerous factors that can influence and lengthen the probate process, such as estate size, number of heirs, absence of a will, outstanding debts and more.
 These circumstances further complicate the probate process and can cause significant delays, forcing heirs to wait even longer to access their inheritance.